-From the bibliographic descriptions (the catalog records), which were found in the central library catalog in seven cases, our colleague, although very experienced, could not determine always clearly whether the title provided by the catalog completely corresponds to his work or represents (only) a very similar work.
-In one case this led to the fact that we could not cause any decision without ordering the appropriate work from the proving library.
+Figure 4: The call numbers chosen by a common random process in the calculated extent of 100 from the quantity of 1--26177 could not determine always clearly whether the title provided by the catalog completely corresponds to his work or represents (only) a very similar work.
+In one case this led to the fact that a decision could not be made at all without ordering the appropriate work from the proving library.
 In two further cases we could agree to regard the bibliographic proof as duplicates in case of doubt.